SEM - Master of Science (MSc) in Social Sciences in Service Management

 (3) Moreover, students are referred to CBS’ Guidelines regarding students' right to file a complaint about decisions made by study boards, programme directors and programme administration.

 40. Complaints about the teaching, academic supervision or other issues concerning the organisation of the degree programme can be brought before the Study Board.

 Commencement and transition regulations

-42. Students who began their studies under the 2015 Programme Regulations or according to the transition regulations in those regulations were transferred to the 2015 regulations are transferred to these 2016 Programme Regulations as regards the 2nd year of the programme.
-The 2015 Programme Regulations are effective for the 1st year of studies, see also subsection (2).
+42. Students who began their studies under the 2016 Programme Regulations or according to the transition regulations in those regulations were transferred to the 2016 regulations are transferred to these 2017 Programme Regulations, so that these are effective for the remainder of the programme, see however subsection (2).

 (2) The deadline for completing the programme stated in section 1(3) only extends to students enrolled on 1 September 2014 or later.
 For students enrolled before 1 September 2014, section 1(3) of the 2013 Programme Regulations applies.